Struggling to get on the property ladder?

 What can a first time buyer do to get onto the property ladder?

 One answer can be a joint mortgage.
-Purchasing a property with someone else can be a good alternate option, as your application will be based on two incomes and together, you will be able to put down a larger deposit.
+Purchasing a property with someone else can be a good alternate option, as your application will be based on two incomes and together, you may have a large deposit to put down.

 Another option is shared ownership.
 This is when you part buy, part rent a home through shared ownership which means you can apply for a smaller mortgage amount and could also put a lower deposit down.